 On February 7, 2020, the Company signed an Earn-In with Option to Joint Venture Agreement with Kennecott Exploration Company ("Kennecott"), a subsidiary of Rio Tinto PLC (NYSE: RIO) for the New York Canyon Property.
-Kennecott has options to earn up to a 75% interest in the Property by completing \$22.5 million in exploration expenditures.
+Kennecott has options to earn up to a 75% interest in the Property by completing \$22.5 million in

+EMERGENT WETALS CORP.
 Kennecott staked 265 unpatented mineral claims, expanding the Property to 21 patented and 417 unpatented mineral claims, totaling approximately 8,700 acres.

-For the nine months ended September 30, 2023 and 2022 In US Dollars, unless otherwise stated Notes To The Consolidated Financial Statements
+For the nine months ended September 30, 2023 and 2022 in US Dollars, unless otherwise stated